St Mary's Church

 St Mary's, Breamore

-St Maryʼs Breamore is a very old church dating back to around 980 AD, possibly by King Ethelred II, known as 'The Unready'.
+St Maryʼs Breamore is a very old church dating back to around 980 AD, possibly built for King Ethelred II, known as 'The Unready'.
 It is very unusual, as it a rare example of an Anglo-Saxon Turriform church.

 These churches owe their basic ground plan to the Byzantine tradition of Eastern Europe.